-17.G Enhance the Global Partnership for Sustainable Development, complemented by multi-stakeholder partnerships that mobilize and share knowledge, expertise, technology and financial resources, to support the achievement of the Sustainable Development Goals in all countries, in particular developing countries

-We recognise partnership and collaboration with industry and key stakeholders are imperative to achieving our responsible business ambitions.
+Development, complemented by multi-stakeholder partnerships that mobilize and share knowledge, expertise, technology and financial resources. to support the achievement of the Sustainable Development Goals in all countries, in particular developing countries with industry and key stakeholders are imperative to achieving our responsible business ambitions.
 Examples are included throughout this report.